scrapinghub/splash/docs/api.rst

     Note that cached images may be displayed even if this parameter is 0.
     You can also use `Request Filters`_ to strip unwanted contents based on URL.

+headers : JSON array or object : optional

+    HTTP headers to set for the first outgoing request.
+This option is only supported for ``application/json`` POST requests.
+Value could be either a JSON array with ``(header_name, header_value)`` pairs or a JSON object with header names as keys and header values as values.

 Examples
 ~~~~~~~~